-- (b) Use the Services in a way that could impair, harm, or damage Microsoft, any Microsoft service or application, anyone's use of the Services, or any other Microsoft service or application;
+- (b) Use the Services in a way that could impair, harm, or damage Microsoft, any Microsoft service or application, or anyone's use of the Services;

 - (c) Use the Services to disrupt, interfere with, or attempt to gain unauthorized access to services, servers, or networks connected to or that can be accessed via the Services;

 - (d) Use the Services in a way that violates applicable law, including: